 Also filmed in Glacier National Park: Forrest Gump (running-through-America scene).

 Photo by shettelbus, flickr

 Yosemite National Park, California

-Not your typical Star Trek setting, but nonetheless Yosemite had its moment of trekkie glory when Captain Kirk (William Shatner) decides to take a casual climb up El Capitan during the crew's shore leave.
-"Why are you climbing the mountain?" asks Dr. Spock.
+Yosemite had its moment of Trekkie glory when Captain Kirk (William Shatner) decides to take a casual climb up El Capitan during the crew's shore leave.
+"Why are you climbing the mountain?" asks Mr. Spock.
 "Because it's there," says Captain Kirk.
-Sounds good enough to us.
+Sounds good to us.

 Photo by nietnagel, flickr